MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/react-controls-platform-libraries.md

 ## Sample controls

-You can find two new controls added to the samples as part of this preview.
-Functionally, they're the same as their standard version but have better performance.
+The following controls are included in the samples.
+They function the same as their standard versions but offer better performance since they are virtual controls.

 |Sample |Description|Link|
 |---------|---------|---------|